The Sixth Time I Went to the Principal’s Office

 “Yep, now you can take that peppermint and go back to class.”

-I look back at that conversation and a lot of questions come to mind that I haven’t even thought about until recently when I started telling my daughters this story: Who told Mr. Ratcliff to do that?
+I look back at that conversation and a lot of questions come to mind that I haven’t even thought about until recently: Who told Mr. Ratcliff to do that?
 Was my teacher involved in it?
 Did he do it on his own?
-What did I do that got his attention?
+What did I do to get his attention?

 I have no idea.

-Go buy a cheap bag of peppermints, and then take the time to notice that child when they get something — anything — right.
-Take them aside and tell them you need to talk to them, and then do what Mr. Ratcliff did: Give them some hope by giving them some love.
-They might just remember you for the rest of their lives.
+Go buy a cheap bag of peppermints and take the time to notice that child when they get something — anything — right.
+Then take them aside, tell them you need to talk to them, and do what Mr. Radcliff did: Give them some hope by giving them some love.
+They might just remember you for the rest of their life.